 Fellowship

-The Pharmacy Practice Fellowship is a 2- to 3-year training program with particular emphases on social/behavioral research and academic pharmacy.
-The overarching goal of the fellowship program is to equip fellows for careers that advance practice and education by conducting methodologically rigorous, applied research.
-The fellow will foster his/her skills through multiple avenues at ETSU, including: contributing to interprofessional research projects that advance pharmacy practice; completion of a Master of Public Health (MPH) degree; engagement in interprofessional centers and institutes, including ETSU’s Addiction Science Center; advancement of patient care skills through tailored pharmacy practice experiences; development of teaching skills through active participation in the Gatton College of Pharmacy professional curriculum; and service to the college, state, and the profession.
-The fellow will have the opportunity to complete a Teaching and Learning Certificate program through the College of Pharmacy.
-The length of the fellowship is fellow-dependent and based primarily on previous training and/or previous practice experience.
+The Academic Pharmacy Fellowship is a 2-year postgraduate training program with emphases in academia and public health.
+The overarching goal of the program is to equip fellows for rigorous careers that advance pharmacy education and practice as informed through a public health perspective.
+The fellow will develop their skills through multiple avenues at ETSU, including: completion of a Master of Public Health (MPH) degree or graduate certificate program in the top-ranked, award-winning ETSU College of Public Health; development of teaching skills through active engagement in the Doctor of Pharmacy curriculum as a clinical instructor; contribution to research projects that advance pharmacy education and/or practice; participation in interprofessional initiatives; advancement of practice skills through tailored experiences in community-based (outpatient) settings; and service to the college, profession, and community.
+The fellow will have the opportunity to complete a Teaching and Learning Certificate through the UNC CIPhER program.
+The fellowship structure is highly individualized based on previous training, practice experience, and career goals.

-The overall aims of the Pharmacy Practice Fellowship Program in the Gatton College of Pharmacy at ETSU are:
+The overall aims of the Academic Pharmacy Fellowship are:

 Previous Fellows